Slope To Street Style: Why The Snowsuit Is Taking Over Instagram

 Today, though, the snowsuit isn’t relegated to the slopes or snow towns.
 Looking through Instagram confirms that people who’ve never touched a snowboard or skis are jumping on the trend, with street style full of fashionable variations on the staple.
 An article from The Cut recently profiled After Ski, a project that sources vintage ski suits and sells them as part of its community events.
 Additionally, options for snowsuits are available via fashion retailers, big and small.

 It makes sense that the snowsuit is becoming ubiquitous even in cities with no easy access to mountains.
-As a result of the pandemic, people are spending more time outside, whether they’re actually skiing, winter hiking through nature, or going on long walks in more urban areas.
-Even having a meal at a restaurant right now in a city like New York, where indoor dining is banned and temperatures are chilly, requires dressing as if for a day on the slopes rather than a 90-minute social event.
+As a result of the pandemic, people are spending more time outside, whether they’re actually skiing, hiking through nature, or going on long walks in the city.
+Even when outdoor socialising was on the cards, it was required to dress as if for a day on the slopes rather than a quick lap around the park with a flask of coffee.
 And, as anyone who has worn a snowsuit can confirm (me, included), it’s a practical way of staying warm during the winter.

 Advertisement